Last updated: March 17, 2026 Originally published: November 24, 2025

 - Create Audio Overview for stakeholders who prefer listening

-- Download all assets: Slides as PDF, Infographic as PNG, Audio as WAV
+- Download all assets: Slides as PDF or PPTX, Infographic as PNG, Audio as WAV

 Why this works: One research session produces multiple exportable formats for different audiences and platforms.